Champakara: Cultural centre and orphanage

 Ekathmatha Kendrom is the main cultural centre in Champakara.
 Many cultural activities take place at this facility, including classes for music and dance.
 Sri Sathyasai Seva Samathi Karukachal has also been in this cultural centre for the last twenty years.

 Jyothirmayi Balikasadanam, an orphanage for small girls, is situated near the Nethallor Devi temple.

 DITTANIA CHAMPAKARA is a Samskarika Samithi, which conducts several cultural and charitable activities every year.
 It is located near Champakara Temple.

 Schools and colleges

 The Government L.P.
 School Thommachery, the Subhash Memorial U.P.
 School, the Sarada Vidya Mandirom, St. Joseph U.P school Champakara, and the Rajahamsasramom Vidya Peedom are the major schools.
 Mahatma Gandhi University's B.Ed. coaching centre near Sreerangom Hospital.

-Nearby Tourist Attractions
+Tourism

-Aruvikuzhy Waterfalls, which measures about 30 ft in height and active only during monsoon, is a good tourist attraction, about 16-18 kilometres away from Champakkara.
+Aruvikuzhy Waterfalls, which measures about 30 ft in height and active only during monsoon, is a local tourist attraction, about 16-18 kilometres away from Champakkara.

-About 30 kilometres away, a little farther is Malarikal Sunset viewpoint, which is known for its spectacular view of paddy fields filled with red lotus and water lilies from September to November.
+About 30 kilometres away is Malarikal Sunset viewpoint, which is known for its views of paddy fields filled with red lotus and water lilies from September to November.